 To be a good writer you need to step away from the keyboard sometimes.
 After weeks immersed in a high-pressure book project, I took a breather and headed to Oak Park, ten miles west of downtown Chicago, to be inspired by Ernest Hemingway.

 I was interested to hear that each year the Foundation invites a resident writer to move in and pen their own great novel in a private attic on the second floor of the home.
-The latest wordsmith is Annette Gendler who has been enjoying her time tapping away in the alcove. **UPDATE 2017: The latest writer-in-residence is Cameron Gearen.**
+Wordsmith Annette Gendler has been enjoying her time tapping away in the alcove. **UPDATE 2017: The latest writer-in-residence is Cameron Gearen.**